sourcevault/nutzen/readme.md

 flatting it gets quite messy 🤷🏼‍♂️.

-`valleydate` provides a helper function `.flatato` to smoothly flatten raw error values.
+`hoplon.types` provides a helper function `.flatato` to smoothly flatten raw error values.

 but it requires your messages to follow a specific message passing protocol :